-The application process is managed by AMP, a web-based solution powered by Zap Solutions, Inc. The Office of Admissions and Recruitment will notify the applicant when the AMCAS has been received and processed, inviting them to login at https://apply.phoenixmed.arizona.edu to continue the application process.
+The application process is managed by AMP, a web-based solution powered by Zap Solutions, Inc. The Office of Admissions and Recruitment will notify the applicant when their AMCAS file has been received and processed, inviting them to login at https://apply.phoenixmed.arizona.edu to continue the application process.

 |Submission of primary application.||October 16, 2017|